Limit Records in SQL

 SELECT TOP (5) *

-This query will return the first 5 rows from the Customers table.
+This query will return the first 5 rows from the Orders table.
 The ordering of the rows depends on the structure of the table unless an explicit ORDER BY clause is provided.

 Example: Using ORDER BY with TOP